mtlong29/MySite/_posts/portfolio/2016-08-07-jb-long-and-son-body-shop.md

 ## Development

-The <a href="https://github.com/mtlong29/JBShop_Site">source code for the JB Long and Son Body Shop site</a> can be found on github.
+The [source code for the JB Long and Son Body Shop site](https://github.com/mtlong29/JBShop_Site) can be found on github.